 Enjoy this 10 minute video of the experience (footage taken on an iPhone, music by Bergen the Officiant/Musician!) or the 1-minute Reel on my IG!

 Gary and Carmen spend a lot of time in the Sierra each summer.
 Rather than going for miles or distance, they go for time spent in the backcountry.
 By some magic they manage to pack their bear canisters with 2+ weeks of food without resupplying!
-For this journey, they packed 17 days of food for our 3-day elopement, after which they honeymooned for 14 more days in the Ionian Basin.
+For this journey, they packed 17 days of food for our 3-day backpacking elopement, after which they honeymooned for 14 more days in the Ionian Basin.
 Here are some photos of us trekking over Lamarck Col, an “off trail” pass that requires a bit of navigation skills and a lot of stamina.

 After we made it over Lamarck Col, we hiked through Darwin Bench which is one of the most beautiful places I have explored in the Sierra.